Verified Foundations for Differential Privacy: Related Work

 \section{Related Work}

 We now contrast our work with techniques for verifying and testing differential privacy.

 \paragraph{Verifying DP} There is a large body of work on verifying and enforcing differential privacy.
-The primary differences with SampCert are the following: (1) Existing techniques are typically restricted to a specific notion of privacy, e.g., pure differential privacy, whereas SampCert aims to be generic and extensible.
-It is important to note however the linearly typed programming languages Duet~\cite{near2019duet} and Jazz~\cite{10.1145/3589207}, enable reasoning about a family of privacy definitions, including zero-concentrated DP.
-(2) Existing techniques tend to be constrained by a type system~\cite{zhang2016autopriv,wang2019proving,reed2010distance,gaboardi2013linear}, program logic~\cite{barthe2016proving,10.1145/2976749.2978391,10.1145/3428233}, proof rules~\cite{albarghouthi2017synthesizing}, or runtime system~\cite{abuah2021dduo,mcsherry2009privacy}.
+For much of this work, the primary differences with SampCert are the following: \begin{enumerate} \item Existing techniques are typically restricted to a specific notion of privacy, e.g., pure differential privacy, whereas SampCert aims to be generic and extensible.
+It is important to note however the linearly typed programming languages Duet~\cite{near2019duet} and Jazz~\cite{10.1145/3589207}, enable reasoning about a family of privacy definitions, including zero-concentrated DP. \item Existing techniques tend to be constrained by a type system~\cite{zhang2016autopriv,wang2019proving,reed2010distance,gaboardi2013linear}, program logic~\cite{barthe2016proving,10.1145/2976749.2978391,10.1145/3428233}, proof rules~\cite{albarghouthi2017synthesizing}, or runtime system~\cite{abuah2021dduo,mcsherry2009privacy}.
 These systems tend to restrict the generality of the mechanisms they can verify, in exchange for either more automation or specialized reasoning principles that simplify certain proofs.
 SampCert is built in Lean and admits arbitrary proofs written in Lean, extending the scope of systems that can be verified in principle, but requires manual proofs.
-Leveraging mathlib's extensive library helps offset this proof burden.
-(3) Existing techniques assume correctness of the foundations of differential privacy (e.g., composition theorems), and are taken as axioms of the type system or logic.
-SampCert, on the other hand, is meant as a verified foundation of DP, and therefore proves properties of DP like adaptive composition from first principles.
-(4) Finally, all existing techniques assume the existence of a perfect sampling algorithms.
-SampCert proves correctness of the sampling procedures. \citet{amorim-finite-dp}, seeking to address a similar concern over round-off errrs in trusted samplers, verify the Geometric Truncated Mechanism~\cite{balcer2017differential} which only requires finite precision to sample.
-In contrast to SampCert, they do not derive an extractable implementation based on their verification.
+Leveraging mathlib's extensive library helps offset this proof burden. \item Existing techniques assume correctness of the foundations of differential privacy (e.g., composition theorems), and are taken as axioms of the type system or logic.
+SampCert, on the other hand, is meant as a verified foundation of DP, and therefore proves properties of DP like adaptive composition from first principles. \item Finally, all existing techniques assume the existence of a perfect sampling algorithms.
+SampCert proves correctness of the sampling procedures. \end{enumerate}